Pretty excited to answer some questions soon!

 On calm days I cosy up at home or in my office and do online research, analyse my data, write up my work to be published or write blog posts, edit other peoples’ blogs and writing, reply to emails and catch up on paperwork.
 I’ll put episodes of Spongebob on in the background to keep me alert.
-I also mark student’s assignments, prep lessons, go to classes or study in the library for things like mental health, statistics, research methods and scientific writing or just read about dementia and other psychology related things.
+I also mark student’s assignments, prep lessons, go to classes or study on mental health, statistics, research methods and scientific writing or just read about dementia and other psychology related things.